pierluigiferrari/ssd_keras/README.md

 ### Evaluation results

 Below you find the mAP values measured using the official Pascal VOC Matlab evaluation script.
-In all cases the results are either identical to those of the original Caffe implementation or surpass them slightly.
+In all cases the results are either identical to those of the original Caffe models or surpass them slightly.

 <table width="70%">
   <tr>